pip-services/pip-services-docs/content/en/getting_started/recipes/prometheus/_index.md

 #### Calling the method

-Now that we are connected, we can call “mymethod” one or more times.
+Now that we are connected, we can call "mymethod" one or more times.
 In the example below, we call it twice.

 {{< tabsection >}}
   {{< include "./__code4_node.md" >}}